 Compared to the Sandage-Loeb test, though the derivation of our method is very similar to that of Sandage-Loeb test, the requirement on the instrument, the observational target, and the expected outcome are quite different.
-The Sandage-Loeb test requires precise measurement of the redshift, while our method requires precise measurement of the flux.
-The targets for the Sandage-Loeb test are quasars, while in our method, the targets are galaxies, which are much more abundant in our universe.
-Provided the measurement from single galaxies could achieve an accuracy good enough, our method would give more detailed information about the cosmic expansion across the sky.
+The Sandage-Loeb test requires precise measurement of the redshift, while our method requires precise measurement of the fluence.
+The targets for the Sandage-Loeb test are quasars, while in our method, the targets are galaxies, which are much more abundant in our universe, thus could give more detailed information about the cosmic expansion.
 The redshift coverages of the two methods are also quite different.
-As shown in~\cite{Corasaniti:2007bg}, the redshift coverage of the Sandage-Loeb test is roughly between $2$ and $5$, while our method could potentially cover the range from a redshift close to zero (see discussions in the next section) to redshifts $z > 4$.
+As shown in~\cite{Corasaniti:2007bg}, the redshift coverage of the Sandage-Loeb test is roughly between $2$ and $5$, while our method covers the range from a redshift close to zero (see discussions in the next section) to redshifts $z > 4$.
 All these make our method a novel one from the Sandage-Loeb test despite the similar derivation.

 In the above analyses, we have only considered the ideal condition, for example, we have assumed the source rest in the comoving reference frame and the photons propagate freely from source to the observer.
 This is of course not the case of that in the real universe.
 For the very high precision required by the method, impacts from the peculiar velocity of the source and from the gravitational lensing should be investigated seriously.
-In the next section, we showed that the impacts from the peculiar velocity can be safely ignored in a wide redshift range.
+In the next section, we will show that the impacts from the peculiar velocity can be safely ignored in a wide redshift range.
 For the gravitational lensing, since we have so many galaxies in our universe, we can expect that its impacts could, at least, be eliminated by an average over the galaxies at the same redshift.
-We leave it to the future studies whether the gravitational lensing will affect the measurement of single galaxies in our method.
+We leave it to future studies whether the gravitational lensing will affect single measurements in our method.